msvana/mithryl-rag/README.md

 ollama pull qwen3:8b ministral-3:3b embeddinggemma:latest
 ```

+## Usage

-4. Create a vector database for document search
+1. Create a vector database for document search.
+Required documents are not present in the repository for confidentiality reasons.

 ```bash
 uv run load-documents -d {path/to/documents}
 ```

-5. Run the RAG agent and chat with it
+2. Run the RAG agent and chat with it

 ```bash
 uv run tui
 ```

+3. To exit the chat, send a message `exit`

 ### Image analysis

-This tool can also use images embedded in the documents as sources of information.
+ForThis tool can also use images embedded in the documents as sources of information.
 Images get processed by a VLM and turned into text documents.
 To enable image analysis,
 run the `load-documents` script with the `-i` flag.